Belmont, East Barnet: Heddon Court School

 At some time in the 1920s, Heddon Court School moved to the site from Hampstead.

 Under headmaster Henry Frampton Stallard in the 1920s, Heddon Court School, like many English preparatory schools, had a strong sporting ethos and when the poet John Betjeman applied for a job teaching English there, some time after Stallard had left, he had to bluff familiarity with the rules of Cricket in order to get the job.
 His interview was recalled in his poem "Cricket Master".
 According to John Bale and former pupils, Betjeman then began a programme of converting "athletes to aesthetes" which caused the school's sporting results to "plummet".
 In the year he was there he got drunk, participated in pranks and rescued a boy whose leg had got stuck in boards at the bottom of the swimming pool.
 He found a kindred spirit in the new headmaster John Humphrey "Huffy" Hope, a Communist who had taught at Eton and also disliked sport.
 According to one source, he entered the classroom through the window, and lay on the floor to teach "to make sure he's got control."
 The author Gavin Maxwell was a pupil during Stallard's time and the artist Ben Nicholson was there during the 1910s.

 Tubular bells at Christ Church, Cockfosters, form part of a monument to pupils of the school killed during the First World War.

 The school closed in 1933 when it was merged with Horton Preparatory School at Ickwell Bury in Bedfordshire.
-The building was later demolished and the site used for housing after the Piccadilly line arrived in the area and Cockfosters station was opened in the 1933.
+The building was later demolished and the site used for housing after the Piccadilly line arrived in the area and Cockfosters station was opened in 1933.
 Heddon Court Avenue is named in memory of the house.